-Last weekend of those times games have made you feel like a bona fide Smarty Pants, either by outwitting another player or the game itself.
+Last weekend we asked you to share your memories of those times games have made you feel like a bona fide Smarty Pants, either by outwitting another player or the game itself.
 And you delivered with some great stories, from classic point-and-click adventures, fearsome puzzle games, and multiplayer shooters.
 We've collected some of our favorites below.
 Enjoy your fellow PC gamers' feats of brilliance!
 And if you happened to miss last weekend's prompt, feel free to share your own story in the comments below.

 The 7th Guest

 Old adventure games had some wicked puzzles.
 Solving them felt like achievement enough, but realizing you were quite possibly the first player to do so?
 Now that's something.

 Back in the day, and I mean WAY back when dinosaurs ruled the earth and modems ran at 9600, I was obsessed with The 7th Guest.
 It's why I bought my first PC, seriously.
 I eventually even became The Semi-Official T7G Minister of Propaganda, which would be a community manager these days.

 Anyway, T7G had one puzzle that stumped everyone, since it wasn't a puzzle.
 The Microscope Puzzle.
 It was basically Othello, the board game, but had a rudimentary AI behind it.
 Genius bit of programming.
 There was a method to skip puzzles you couldn't beat in the game, with the penalty of not seeing any cutscene videos that would follow.
 For the Microscope, they didn't add a cutscene because they knew most would be skipping.